bayrock/love2d_physics_demo/README.md

 Lua Physics Demo
 ===========

-A basic Lua physics demonstration utilizing the Love2D engine
+A basic Lua physics demonstration utilizing the Love2D framework

 by: Bayrock